Names like Logan share the original’s best qualities.

 2016 US popularity ranking: unranked

-Logan feels rugged and upbeat, a compact name with a big sound.
-The same is true for Boone.
+Like Logan, Boone feels rugged and upbeat, a compact name with a big sound.
 Legendary frontiersman Daniel Boone lends it a capable and masculine vibe.
 If meaning matters, this one satisfies.
 It comes from the Middle English boon, meaning good.
-You might still hear it in phrases like “boon companion,” and it also survives as the French bon, also meaning good.
+You might still hear it in phrases like “boon companion.”
+It also survives as the French bon, good.

-Like Logan, Boone is nickname-proof – but it’s far less popular.
+Boone is nickname-proof, just like Logan – but it’s far less popular.
 File it on the list of great, underused names to consider.

 2016 US popularity ranking: #534